gcanti/fp-ts/docs/basics/index.md

 # Basic Tutorial

 The basic tutorial is a work in progress.
-It will be directed towards beginners once its ready.
+It will be directed towards beginners once it's ready.
 {: .fs-6 .fw-300 }

 In the meantime, check out the [learning resources](../introduction/learning-resources) and the following code example: